Felly Bull

 Instructions

-• Line a baking tray with greaseproof baking paper.
+• Line a large baking tray with greaseproof baking paper.
 Now it’s time to spatchcock that chicken: using sharp kitchen scissors, cut the chicken either side of the backbone.
 Remove and discard the backbone.
 Open the chicken out, turn it over and flatten it by pressing down with the heel of your hand along the breastbone.
 Place the now spatchcocked chicken on the prepared baking tray.
 Spread the marinade over the chicken, cover and leave to marinate in the fridge overnight or for at least 6 to 8 hours.

-• Preheat the oven to 200C/180C fan.
+• Preheat the oven to 200C/180C fan/gas 6.

 • If you’re including the potatoes, peppers and red onion, arrange these around the chicken on the tray, drizzle with olive oil and season with salt and freshly ground pepper.